honzee/RNAseqCNV/README.md

 ```
 RNAseqCNV_wrapper(config = "path/to/config", metadata = "path/to/metadata", snv_format = "vcf", arm_lvl = TRUE)
 ```
-or ticking the appropriate box in the shiny app interface.
+or ticking the appropriate box in the Shiny app interface.

 The large panel in the middle is a close up of the main figure, specific for one chromosome.
 In the upper part in addition to the random forest estimated alteration, there is also the percentage of trees in the model that agreed upon this alteration.
 On both sides of this panel, there are two MAF density graphs, one for p arm and one for q arm.
 For chromosomes without p arm there is only one side panel on the left.

 ##### 2.2.3 Estimation table <a name="estimation_table"></a>
 The estimated gender, arm-level alterations and chromosome number are saved in two tables in the output directory.
 The estimation_table.tsv is meant to store the output of RNAseqCNV models.
-The manual_an_table.tsv stores the corrections made by users inside the shiny app.
+The manual_an_table.tsv stores the corrections made by users inside the Shiny app.

 - sample: sample name as in the metadata table
 - gender: gender as estimated with respect to the expression of genes on chromosome Y